 - You might be able to get a loan from your 403(b).
-The loan amount can not be more than $50,000 or half of your retirement plan’s balance.
-If you don’t pay the loan back in five years, it becomes taxable income.
+The loan amount can not exceed $50,000 or half of your retirement plan’s balance.
+It becomes taxable income if you don’t pay the loan back in five years.

-All distributions are reported to the IRS on Form 1099-R, which is mailed to plan participants.
+All distributions are reported to the IRS on Form 1099-R and mailed to plan participants.

 Limited Investing Options

-Investing options in a 403(b) plan are limited depending on the investment provider.
-Funds can be invested into an annuity or invested into mutual funds via custodial accounts.
+Depending on the investment provider, investment options in a 403(b) plan are limited.
+Funds can be invested into an annuity or mutual funds via custodial accounts.

 How to spend a 457 plan efficiently in retirement